lensesio/stream-reactor/README.md

 **0.2.5 (24 March 2017)**

 *   Adding Azure DocumentDb Sink
 *   Adding UPSERT to Elastic Search
 *   Cassandra improvements `withunwrap`
 *   Upgrade to Kudu 1.0 and CLI 1.0
 *   Add ingest_time to CoAP Source
-* Multiple bug fixes
-* Release for CP 3.2.0 and Kafka 0.10.2.0
+*   Support Confluent 3.2 and Kafka 0.10.2.
+*   Added Azure DocumentDB.
+*   Added JMS Source.
+*   Added Schemaless Json and Json with schema support to JMS Sink.
-* Release for CP 3.1.2 and Kafka 0.10.1.1
+*   InfluxDB bug fixes for tags and field selection.
+*   Support for Cassandra data type of ``timestamp`` in the Cassandra Source for timestamp tracking.

 **0.2.4** (26 Jan 2017)